 Grey County has oodles of family-friendly places, events and activities to enjoy.
 We've chosen the best of the season for you to explore.

 Take a leap of faith on the new Apex Bagjump.
 Work your way up to the maximum height of 21 feet, and prepare for a free fall onto the air bag waiting below.
 Satisfy your inner thrill seeker with the ultimate adrenaline rush!
-This attraction is closed for the winter season.

 Welcome to Ontario's Apple Country - a special place where the moderating effects of Georgian Bay and the Niagara Escarpment create perfect conditions for growing amazing apples - and baking perfect apple pies!